Lab-SisNe/ReScience_Hass_Hertag_Durstewitz_2016/codes/README.txt

 ################################## FILES ##################################
 To perform a simulation, one should run one of the 'Main' files.
 'Main.py' is the default main script, where details of simulation and analyses are specified, as described in the next section.
-Others main files are set to reproduce specific analyses:
+Other main files are set to reproduce specific analyses:

 - 'Main_paramdistr.py': distribution of membrane parameters throughout the cell types in the column.